Back to Blog

 Quantization

-As we’ve discussed, rhythm is measured with a grid of quarter and or eighth notes.
+As we’ve discussed, rhythm in music is measured with a grid of quarter and or eighth notes.

 How close the notes in your rhythm perfectly lines up with this grid is the level of quantization you use.
 If you’re penciling notes into the key roll in FL Studio then you’re completely quantized- Totally lined up with the grid.